volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. in firstBootHandler check param, write credential, set firBoot param to "trySation" if needed
 #. restart ESP
 #. if Station is ok firstBoot is ended, set firstBoot param = off
-#. if station ko reload firstboot page with alerte
+#. if station ko reload firstboot page with alert

 Behavior when user move EPS from one physical site to another
 ===============================================================